docker-hy/docker-hy.github.io/exercises.md

 Start image `devopsdockeruh/exec_bash_exercise`, it will start a container with clock-like features and create a log.
 Go inside the container and use `tail -f ./logs.txt` to follow the logs.
 Every 15 seconds the clock will send you a "secret message".

-Submit the message and commands given as your answer.
+Submit the secret message and command(s) given as your answer.

 ### 1.5 ###